2022 Team BikeExchange–Jayco (men's team) season

-Australian cycling retailer BikeExchange continues as a title sponsor for a second consecutive season and third season overall, with recreational vehicle manufacturer Jayco Australia, another brand owned by team owner Gerry Ryan, joining as a new co-title sponsor.
+Australian cycling retailer BikeExchange continues as a title sponsor for a second consecutive season and third season overall, with recreational vehicle manufacturer Jayco, another brand owned by team owner Gerry Ryan, joining as a new co-title sponsor.
 Additionally, the team changed bicycle suppliers for the second consecutive season, dropping Bianchi after one season for Giant bicycles with Shimano drivetrain, Cadex wheels and Giordana clothing.